This post may contain affiliate links. If you click an affiliate link and make a purchase, I may earn a commission at no extra cost to you whatsoever.

-Should a Solar Charge Controller get Hot?
+Is it Normal for a Solar Charge Controller to Become Hot?

-Why your Solar Charge Controller Heats up
+Why a Solar Charge Controller May be Hot

-Can You Overload a Solar Charge Controller?
+Should You Overload a Solar Charge Controller?

 Signs that a Solar Charge Controller Is Overloaded